chelseadole/pyramid-learning-journal/README.md

 ### Routes:

 * / - the home page and a list of all LJ posts
-* /expense/{id:\d+} - the view to see the detail of a single LJ post
+* /journal/{id:\d+} - the view to see the detail of a single LJ post
-* /expense//journal/new-entry - for adding new LJ posts
+* /journal/new-entry - for adding new LJ posts
-* /expense/journal/{id:\d+}/edit-entry - for editing previously created LJ posts
+* /journal/{id:\d+}/edit-entry - for editing previously created LJ posts

 ### Set Up and Installation:

 * Clone this repository to your local machine.

-* Once downloaded, cd into the expense_tracker directory.
+* Once downloaded, cd into the chelsea_pyramid_learning_journal directory.

 * Begin a new virtual environment with Python 3 and activate it.